recruit-tech/location-state/packages/location-state-core/docs/API.md

 #### Methods

 - `key()`: Returns a stable identifier string for the current history location.
 On the server side, returns `undefined`.
-- `sync(arg)`: Called to synchronize with the history location.
+- `sync({ listener, signal })`: Called to synchronize with the history location.
 Call back the `listener` function when the history location is changed.
+You can abort a listen by passing a [signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/signal).
 - `updateURL(url)`: Update the browser's URL.
 It is used to persist state by URL.

 ### class `NavigationSyncer`